H-1B Visa Extension in 2026: Renewals, Processing Time, Process

 Can I travel abroad while my h1b extension is pending?

-Yes, you can travel internationally and reenter the U.S. while your H-1B extension is under processing, as long as you have a valid I-797 Approval Notice and a valid H-1B visa.
+Yes, you can travel internationally and re-enter the U.S. while your H-1B extension is being processed, provided you have a valid H-1B visa stamp in your passport and your current I-797 Approval Notice has not yet expired.

 Can I get an H-1B extension after 6 years if my I-140 is approved?